MUSIC AT DIXIE STATE

 - Bachelor of Science in Music Education with Secondary Education Licensure

-- Bachelor of Art/Science in Integrated Studies with an emphasis in Music
+- Bachelor of Arts/Science in Integrated Studies with an emphasis in Music

 - Minor in Music

 A strong cohort of Music Majors study at Dixie State.
 Students from every department and program on campus contribute to music activities through performing with our ensembles.
 The Music Department has a long tradition of excellence as a cultural leader in the region.
 The Music Department operates within the College of the Arts at Dixie State University.
-Music students benefit from association with the Heritage Choir and from the many guest performers and master classes on campus.
+Music students benefit from our association with other high quality arts organizations in Southern Utah, and from the many guest performances and masterclasses held on campus.

 The Music Department is housed in the Eccles Fine Arts Center on the northwest corner of campus.
 This 78,000 square foot building is shared with the Theater Department.
 The department also has use of the 1,200 seat Cox Auditorium, practice rooms, and rehearsal/classroom space in the Avenna Center.
 In addition, the adjacent Performing Arts Building adds 18,000 square feet of space devoted to the Music Department.

-- Demonstrate knowledge of the major historical periods, composers, styles, and genres of music.
+- Describe, categorize, and assess the major historical periods, composers, styles, and genres of music.

-- Perform with technical proficiency and artistic expression on their instrument or voice and associated repertoire.
+- Perform associated repertoire with technical proficiency and artistic expression on their instrument or voice.

 - Use collaboration and leadership skills in making music.